Matthew Hale (jurist)

 Hale sat in Parliament, either in the Commons or the Upper House, in every Parliament from the First Protectorate Parliament to the Convention Parliament, and following the Declaration of Breda was the Member of Parliament who moved to consider Charles II's reinstatement as monarch, sparking the English Restoration.
 Under Charles, Hale was made first Chief Baron of the Exchequer and then Chief Justice of the King's Bench.
 In both positions, he was again noted for his integrity, although not as a particularly innovative judge.
 Following a bout of illness he retired on 20 February 1676, dying ten months later on 25 December 1676.

 Hale's published works were particularly influential in the development of English common law.
 His Historia Placitorum Coronæ, dealing with capital offences against the Crown, is considered "of the highest authority", while his Analysis of the Common Law is noted as the first published history of English law and a strong influence on William Blackstone's Commentaries on the Laws of England.
 Hale's jurisprudence struck a middle-ground between Edward Coke's "appeal to reason" and John Selden's "appeal to contract", while refuting elements of Thomas Hobbes's theory of natural law.
-Hale's defence of marital rape, as expressed in his Historia, continued in English law until 1991 and was cited in court as recently as 2009.
+Hale wrote that a man could not be charged with marital rape, and that view was widely held until the 1990s.
+However, he eliminated the previous rape defence that existed in English law for an unmarried man cohabiting with a woman.